In May, California Governor Gavin Newsom unveiled an Infrastructure Proposal that prioritizes critical projects — including water initiatives.

 This proposal aims to accelerate much-needed improvements to California’s infrastructure and water systems, benefitting the entire state.
 Other projects covered by this proposal include clean energy projects, transportation, CEQA reform, and expedited permitting.

-Read more about the proposal in this Los Angeles Times article or watch the video of the news conference on Facebook.
+Read more about what supporters are saying about the proposal, learn more about the legislative hearings on the proposal, or watch the video of the news conference on Facebook.

 “I’m thrilled to see Governor Newsom prioritizing essential infrastructure projects, especially when it comes to water initiatives.
 This proposal to streamline the environmental impact review process for vital water projects such as Delta Conveyance, storage, water recycling and desalination is a game-changer that will help California address the brunt of climate change,” said Charley Wilson, Executive Director of the Southern California Water Coalition.
 “We’re ready to roll up our sleeves and work with the administration to make this happen!”